Robromano1/Travelization/README.md

 * CSS

 # Features
-Travelization utilizes bar graphs, pie charts, and line graphs to display information in an elegant manner that can be easily read, interpreted and ultimately provide the user with better insight on where to travel.
+Travelization utilizes bar graphs in an elegant manner that can be easily read, interpreted and ultimately provide the user with better insight on where to travel.

 ## Bar Graphs
-* Display the most popular countries to visit.
+* Display the most and least popular countries to visit.
 * Color-coded for Nice looking visuals
 * Icons for a fun look/theme
-* Graph for most popular activities, and food

-## Line Graphs
-* Show the amount of tourism/popularity within the past 6 months, year, 2 years, etc. Either increasing or decreasing.
-* Airplane that flies along the line

-## Pricing
-* Pulls pricing data to show the best deals on plane tickets and hotels.

 ## Wireframe